 Our proposal was on October 5, 2018.
 Full disclosure: the proposal did not go as Jenna planned.

-Jenna envisioned asking Rebeca to share the remainder of her days exploring the various avenues of life with each other hand-in-hand, following a beautifully written monologue describing her love for Rebeca.
+Jenna envisioned asking Rebeca to share the remainder of her days, exploring the various avenues of life with each other hand-in-hand, following a beautifully written monologue describing her love for Rebeca.

-This is what actually happened…
+This is what actually happened.

 As time pressed on, we realized that the elopement may not be the beautiful, sunny weather we had always envisioned.
 So, the weekend before the wedding, we decide that we need back-up outfits.
 That’s right, one week before the wedding.
-We stopped in at White House Black Market about 20 minutes before they close, explaining our situation.
-We obviously looked desperate and they were very willing to help.
-Jenna found a jumpsuit that looked absolutely stunning, but was in all-black.
+We stopped in at White House Black Market about twenty minutes before they close, explaining our situation.
+We obviously looked desperate, and they were very willing to help.
+Jenna found a jumpsuit that looked absolutely stunning but was in all-black.

 We chose to have Rebeca wear the jumpsuit for the elopement in the morning, and Jenna to wear it at the reception that evening.
-Jenna always dreamt of being married out in nature while in her wedding dress and with the train flowing out onto the grass.
+Jenna always dreamt of being married out in nature in her wedding dress with the train flowing onto the grass.
 Rebeca always dreamt of wearing her wedding dress in front of friends and family to show off that, yes, she too, can dress up.

 The wedding day was truly magical and still feels like a dream.

 We had been hoping for a beautiful, sunny ceremony atop Black Balsam Knob.
 However, the universe said, “Nah, not today.”
 We had a very intimate elopement, with only two of our best friends.
 One, our friend Joey who became ordained to wed us, and Andrea, whom Jenna has known since they were toddlers.
 We arrive at the base of the climb with the wind, rain, and chilling weather in the forties.

 We decide to hold the ceremony in the woods at the mountain base, where it was quiet and calm.